Revealing Excited States of Rotational Bose-Einstein Condensates: RESULTS AND DISCUSSION

-\emph{Category 3---Vortex merging}.
-Stationary states presented above only involve vortices with winding numbers $\pm1$, while the BEC system also admits excited states with multiply vortices \cite{aftalion2001vortices}.
-In fact, multiply vortices already exist in stationary states at $\Omega=0$, such as a central vortex state \textsf{P}$^{\mathsf2}$.
-Although one $+2$ vortex has the same total winding number as two $+1$ vortices, the system often has a higher value of the energy and more unstable directions \cite{kasamastu2009quantised}.
-At $\Omega=0.3$, merging two vortices of \textsf{P}$_{\mathsf2}$ leads to \textsf{P}$^{\mathsf2}$ with a significant energy increase, as shown in the green dotted arrow of \cref{fig:mec1}(a). \textsf{P}$^{\mathsf2}$ is a 4-saddle with four unstable directions, two of which move the vortex outward along different directions, while the other two split it into two $+1$ vortices along different directions.
-Vortex merging will not change the total winding number.
+\paragraph*{Vortex merging.} Stationary states presented above only involve vortices with winding numbers $\pm1$, while the BEC system also admits excited states with multiply vortices. \cite{aftalion2001vortices} In fact, multiply vortices already exist in stationary states at $\Omega=0$, such as a central vortex state \textsf{P}$^{\textsf2}$.
+Although one $+2$ vortex has the same winding number as two $+1$ vortices, this topological excitation often has a higher value of the energy and more unstable directions. \cite{kasamastu2009quantised} At $\Omega=0.3$, merging two vortices of \textsf{P}$_{\textsf2}$ leads to \textsf{P}$^{\textsf2}$ with a significant energy increase, as shown in the green dotted arrow of \cref{fig:mec1}A. \textsf{P}$^{\textsf2}$ is a 4-saddle with four unstable directions, two of which move the vortex outward, while the other two split it into two $+1$ vortices.